Frequently Asked Questions

 Settlement agreements are enforceable as contracts under the E-SIGN Act and UETA — the same legal framework that governs any electronically signed agreement.
 Arbitration awards are designed for enforceability under the Federal Arbitration Act.

 No. JustResolv is not a law firm and does not provide legal representation.
-JustResolv is a technology platform — a neutral dispute resolution tool that uses AI to analyze contract terms and apply the governing law of your contract to help facilitate resolution.
+JustResolv is a technology platform — a neutral dispute resolution tool that uses AI to analyze contract terms, weigh evidence, and facilitate resolution guided by the governing law of your contract.
 It does not represent either party, does not give legal advice, and does not act as your attorney.
 Both parties use the platform as a neutral tool to resolve their dispute.
 If you want legal advice about your specific situation, we encourage you to consult with your own attorney.

-JustResolv's AI analyzes the contract language, identifies the key points of disagreement, and evaluates each party's position against the terms of the agreement and the governing law specified in the contract.
+JustResolv's AI analyzes the contract language, identifies the key points of disagreement, and evaluates each party's position against the terms of the agreement, guided by the governing law specified in the contract.
 Think of it as a highly structured analytical tool — not a lawyer, but a way to ensure both sides are measured against the same objective criteria.

 The platform was designed with input from experienced legal professionals to ensure the process is fair, structured, and grounded in how contracts actually work.

 Fairness is built into the process at every level.
 In settlement negotiation, both parties must agree to the outcome — nothing is imposed.
-In arbitration, the AI applies the governing law of your contract and evaluates the facts presented by both sides to reach a decision grounded in the contract terms, not emotion or leverage.
+In arbitration, the AI evaluates the facts presented by both sides against the contract terms, guided by the governing law, to reach a decision grounded in what the parties actually agreed to — not emotion or leverage.

 Both parties have equal opportunity to present their case, submit evidence, and respond to the other side.
 The process is transparent, structured, and designed to produce outcomes that reflect what the contract actually says.

-The AI applies the governing law specified in your contract.
+The AI is guided by the governing law specified in your contract.
 Most business contracts include a governing law clause (e.g., "This agreement shall be governed by the laws of the State of Texas").
-JustResolv uses that as the legal framework for analysis.
-If no governing law is specified, the platform will determine the applicable law based on relevant factors such as where the contract was performed.
+JustResolv uses that as the framework for its analysis.
+If no governing law is specified, the platform determines the applicable law based on relevant factors such as where the contract was performed.

 Absolutely.
 You are welcome to consult with your own attorney at any point in the process.
 JustResolv is a resolution tool, not a replacement for legal counsel.
 Some parties may choose to have their attorney review the process or the final agreement before signing.